forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Consultation on your current session management system - help you improve it, identify and fix vulnerabilities, and suggest the best solution for you given your business requirements.
 - Very high avaiability.

-To show some love to our early adopters, we’re offering to give them free dedicated support until 1st of July, 2019.
-Also, for every referral, we will give the referee and their referral an additional free month (upto 6 months) of dedicated support post the 1st of July, 2019.
+To show some love to our early adopters, we’re offering to give them free dedicated support until the 10th of July, 2019.
+Also, for every referral, we will give the referee and their referral an additional free month (upto 6 months) of dedicated support post July, 2019.
 A referral will be counted when a person/company does any of the following:
 - Raises a reasonable issue.
 - Issues a pull request that gets accepted.
 - Uses this repo in their project.